Call4Cloud | MMP-C | Autopilot | Device Preparation

 10. The Fix?

-As I don’t work at Microsoft, I can’t/couldn’t fix it.. after writing this blog and publishing it online (private) I contacted multiple persons at Microsoft and asked for help.
+As I don’t work at Microsoft, I can’t/couldn’t fix it.
+After writing this blog and publishing it online (private), I contacted multiple people at Microsoft and asked for help.

-So I decided to ask the same people who also were experiencing the same issue if they were still experiencing issues.
-I even bought myself a brand new HP 450 g9 with that TPM.
-But guess what… suddenly it was all fixed?
+So I decided to ask the same people who were experiencing the same issue if they were still experiencing issues.
+I even bought myself a brand new HP 450 G9 with that TPM.
+But guess what?
+Suddenly, it was all fixed.

 Conclusion?

-Troubleshooting Device Health Attestation could be very difficult.
-I hope this blog showed you some brand new information you can use when you need to troubleshoot some nasty DHA issues!
+Troubleshooting Device Health Attestation can be very difficult.
+I hope this blog provided you with some brand new information you can use when you need to troubleshoot some nasty DHA issues!

 1. This is great, we are seeing this on about 30% of our HP 840 G8 devices.